NYUAppSec/appsec_hw2/HW2_Instructions.md

 ## Part 0: Setting up Your Environment

-In order to complete this assignment you will need the git VCS, GitHub Actions, python 3 and the Django web framework.
+In order to complete this assignment you will need the git VCS, GitHub Actions, python 3 and the Django web framework (which you can install with `pip install django`).
 Some additional tools that may be useful for this assignment (but are not necessary) are sqlite, burp suite, the python requests library, and the web development console of your favorite browser.
 If you are runing a \*NIX system, these tools should be pre-installed and/or available in your distribution's package manager.
 Like in the last assignment we will not be checking for git best practices like writing good commit messages.
 However, we will be checking for signed commits, since they are security relevant.
 Additionally, it is in your best interest to continue to follow git best practices.

+When you are ready to begin the project, use the Github Classroom invitation to create your repository.
+You should also create a GitHub Actions YAML file, which you will use to test your program later.

 ## Part 1: Auditing and Test Cases

-After cloning the repository, generate the database that django relies on.
+After cloning your repository, be sure to generate the database that django relies on.
 This can be done by running the commands:

 ```
 python manage.py makemigrations LegacySite